Thailand for Families: Elephants & Islands

 What you get for your money

-This itinerary would typically cost from £2,800 per person staying in the specified hotels with the services of private chauffeurs and guides, excluding international flights.
+This itinerary would typically cost from £2,800 per person inclusive of international flights staying in the specified hotels with the services of private chauffeurs and guides.
 The costs can vary based on season, room type and board basis.
 All our holidays are tailor-made and can be created around your budget.